yatharth-tripathi/PharmacyStore/README.md

 Supplier Management: Manage supplier details and stock updates.
 Reports: Generate sales and inventory reports.
 Authentication: Secure user login for administrators and staff.
+Responsive Design: Bootstrap ensures the application is mobile-friendly and visually appealing.

 Technologies Used -->